 Jazz Program at UMSL

-As part of a student’s comprehensive jazz education, in addition to the above mentioned ensembles, students can participate in an improvisation lab or study privately with St. Louis’ finest jazz performers and teachers who are adjunct faculty members of the music department.
-The UMSL Jazz Ensemble was featured at the Jazz Education Network’s inaugural conference in 2010, the Notre Dame Jazz Festival in 2011 and has been selected to perform at the Midwest Band and Orchestra Clinic in Chicago in Dec., 2012.
+As part of a student’s comprehensive jazz education, in addition to the above-mentioned ensembles, students can participate in an improvisation lab or study privately with St. Louis’ finest jazz performers and teachers, who are adjunct faculty members of the music department.
+The UMSL Jazz Ensemble was featured at the Jazz Education Network’s inaugural conference in 2010, the Notre Dame Jazz Festival in 2011 and was selected to perform at the Midwest International Band and Orchestra Clinic in Chicago in December 2012.

 In May of 2010, UMSL hosted the first annual Jazz Education Network (JEN) International Conference featuring high school, middle school and collegiate jazz groups from all across the United States and boasting such headliners as the Clayton Brothers, Stefon Harris, Bobby Shew, Rufus Reid and many others.

 For additional information regarding auditions, schedule, concerts, activities, and performance availability contact: